gbraad/fedora-modularity/source/architecture/versioning/managing.rst

-Changes in branching also need to be orchestrated: we should not define a new branch and allow a developer to start building on that branch, before the branch has been created in bugzilla, dist-git, brew etc.
+Changes in branching also need to be orchestrated: we should not define a new branch and allow a developer to start building on that branch, before the branch has been created in bugzilla, dist-git, koji etc.
 There are many tools that could be used here: ansible is just one such tool.
 The point here is to identify that as a separate concern.
 Automation here is important if we want to be able to support